- General notes

-All requests to the AdblockPlus.org website are recorded in the website logs.
-Data stored includes your IP address, the time at which the request was made, the web address accessed, the browser identifier and the referring page.
-This data is used to generate usage statistics as well as to investigate potential security issues and forum or blog spam.
-Detailed logs are retained for a period of 30 days, after which only the aggregated usage statistics remain.
+All requests to AdblockPlus.org are recorded in the website logs.
+Data stored includes your IP address (solely for the purpose of IT security and only accessible by eyeo's IT Security team), the time at which the request was made, the web address accessed, the browser identifier and the referring page.
+This data (IP address only aggregated via hashing with a daily changing salt) is used to generate usage statistics as well as to investigate potential security issues and forum or blog spam.
+Detailed logs are retained for a period of 30 days, after which only the aggregated usage statistics that cannot be connected to a single user remain.
+Everything else is deleted.

 Stored IP addresses

-The web applications installed on AdblockPlus.org store your IP address when you create a forum post, add a blog comment or translate a page.
+AdblockPlus.org stores your IP address when you create a forum post or add a blog comment.
 This allows administrators to effectively address spam content and security breaches.
-All stored IP addresses are removed after 30 days.
+All stored IP addresses are deleted after 30 days.

-Data entered during forum registration is used to form the user's public profile and is therefore visible to other forum visitors.
+We use personal data you entered during forum registration to form the user's public profile, which is visible to other forum visitors for the purpose that users can associate forum posts with a particular person.

 - Email addresses are only displayed in the public profile if explicitly agreed to.
 By default, they are only used for the sending of notifications to which you subscribed.

 Note: Registration is not required to participate in the forums.

-When a comment is added on the Adblock Plus blog, an email address can be optionally specified.
-Unlike the other fields, it is never displayed and is only used to notify the comment author about replies.
+When you add a comment on the Adblock Plus blog, you can optionally specify an email address.
+Unlike the other fields, the email address is never displayed to other visitors and is only used to notify the comment author about replies to his / her comments, if any.

 Collection and processing in Adblock Plus extensions